ratepay/shopware6-module/README.md

 ## Changelog

-### Version 4.0.0 - WIP
+### Version 4.0.0 - Released on 2022-03-31

+* Compatibility with Shopware 6.4.9.x
-* RATESWSX-201 - implement instalment calculator in checkout
+* RATESWSX-201 - implement offline instalment calculator in checkout (rate calculation)
+* RATESWSX-228 - administration: fix display of quantity in order-items panel
 * RATESWSX-233 - improve class dependencies to improve the performance of class loading

-### Version 3.3.1 - WIP

-* RATESWSX-228 - administration: fix display of quantity in order-items panel

 ### Version 3.3.0 - Released on 2022-02-11